utkarsh-cpu/videoSummaryGo/README.md

 - PDF conversion support
 - Handling of large files through splitting

+## Version History

+- first commit: basic code
+- second commit: added tesseract support incase LLM is rejecting your video file input

 ## Prerequisites

-Before using VideoSummaryGo, ensure you have the following installed:
+Before using VideoSummaryGo, ensure you have the following installed or have:

 - Go (version 1.15 or higher recommended)
 - FFmpeg (for audio and video processing)
 - Whisper.cpp (for audio transcription)
+- tesseract-ocr (for backup video transcription)
+- Google Gemini API Key (for main video transcription)
 - Dependencies listed in `go.mod`